-Globus Medical Inc. and previously served on the board of directors of Iridex Corporation and Novellus Systems, Inc. Ms. Rhoads' experience as the chief financial officer of a publicly-traded biotech and pharmaceutical company, and as a member of the board of directors of a publicly-traded company, brings to our board of directors and the committees of our board of directors valuable financial skills and expertise, which qualify her to serve as an "audit committee financial expert" on the audit committee, and significant executive management experience and leadership skills, as well as a strong understanding of corporate governance principles, all of which contributed to our board of directors' conclusion that she should serve as a director of our company.
+Vickie W. Reed was appointed to serve as a member of our board of directors in May 2021.
+Ms. Reed is a healthcare executive with over 25 years of experience in operating and governance roles.
+Ms. Reed serves as Senior Vice President, Finance and Chief Accounting Officer at Mirati Therapeutics.
+Previously, she served as Senior Director, Finance and Controller at Zogenix, Inc., a public biotechnology company in San Diego and Emeryville, California, and held corporate accounting positions at Amylin Pharmaceuticals, Inc., a public biotechnology company acquired by Bristol Myers Squibb in 2012.
+Prior to joining Amylin, Ms. Reed held financial leadership roles at several biotechnology and telecommunications companies.
+Ms. Reed began her career with Price Waterhouse, now PricewaterhouseCoopers, in Denver, Colorado.
+She is a Certified Public Accountant (inactive) in the State of Colorado and received a B.S. in Accounting from University of Colorado, Denver.
+Ms. Reed's experience as the chief accounting officer of a publicly-traded biotech company brings to our board of directors and the committees of our board of directors valuable financial skills and expertise, which qualify her to serve as an "audit committee financial expert" on the audit committee, and significant executive management experience and leadership skills, as well as a strong understanding of corporate governance principles, all of which contributed to our board of directors' conclusion that she should serve as a director of our company.